Home / microfluidic reviews / Droplet & digital microfluidics / Liposome and Lipid Nanoparticle - An overview

 • The second process implies the use of: (i) a cosolvent in which the lipids are soluble, (ii) an additional non-bilayer-forming “co-amphiphile”, or (iii) specific ionic species that influence the supramolecular aggregation of the lipids [1]

 These methods, even though being commonly used, show heterogeneous and poorly-controlled chemical and mechanical conditions during lipid vesicle formation, resulting in non-uniform vesicles in terms of both lamellarity and size poor reproducibility.
 This last point is critical when encapsulating expensive reagents such as pharmaceuticals or cosmetics and proved to be the limitation for a broader use of liposomes at large scale.
-Thus, additional post processing steps are required to get homogeneous vesicle dispersions.
+Thus, additional post-processing steps are required to get homogeneous vesicle dispersions.

 In contrast, microfluidics presents tremendous advantages to overcome the issues encountered with liposome bulk preparation.
 Microfluidics being characterised by laminar flow conditions and diffusive mass transfer, allows for the production of liposomes with excellent control over size and lamellarity.
 In addition, unlike bulk methods, in situ monitoring of the liposome formation process, continuous production and scaling up by microreactor parallelisation becomes possible with microfluidics.[2]